 needed (e.g., job number or title, category, etc.)

-- List any additional materials you would like to receive long with resumes.
+- List any additional materials you would like to receive along with resumes.
 For example, you may want to see some writing or design samples, or a cover letter.

 Your position description will be reviewed before it is placed on the internship website.
 Under typical circumstances, once your internship has been approved for posting, it will be placed on the website within several days.
 All internship related materials sent to us are kept for our records, as well as for prospective students to view.